virtualguard101/mkdocs-note/README.md

 4. **Automatic Conversion**: Let the plugin handle path conversion during build

-> **Note**: If you're migrating from an older version, you may need to reorganize your asset directories to match the new tree-based structure with `.assets` suffix on first-level directories.
+> **Note**: Starting from version 1.1.0, the plugin uses a co-located asset structure where assets are stored next to their notes.
+This makes it easier to manage and move notes with their assets together.

 ### Sorting Behavior